12401 Coit Road "North Acres"

 The stately Coit Road six-bedroom mansion displayed both Georgian and Cape Cod styling with a colonnaded Greek revival entrance, laying claim to the title of Bratenahl’s most eccentric domestic architecture.
 Outside, the four-acre estate encompassed terraces with stone walkways, a wrought-iron fence, and gate, a reflecting pool, and ponds.

-Indoors, the open floor plan, reflected the influence of one of Oviatt’s contemporaries, Frank Lloyd Wright.
-Rooms were separated by stained and highly polished wood dividers, which did not rise to the ceiling, creating a feeling of airiness and openness throughout the public rooms.
+Indoors, the open floor plan reflected the influence of one of Oviatt’s contemporaries, Frank Lloyd Wright.
+Rooms were separated by stained and highly polished wood dividers, which did not rise to the ceiling, creating a feeling of airiness and openness throughout the public spaces.
 A stained-glass skylight provided soft light over the entrance.

 The reception room featured a large fireplace.
 Beyond this area was a formal living room and music room.
 A dining room was to the rear of the reception hall, and the library was to the back of the living room.
 Both rooms opened onto a large solarium.

 Edward and Juel Grasselli acquired North Acres on April 18, 1916, and added further flourishes that provided an even greater sense of elegance.
 They re-landscaped the three-acre grounds.
 Set on a hill, the house in its eastern exposure looked upon sunken gardens and a pool.
 A splendid coach house with a greenhouse surrounded the gardens.
 They built a playhouse for their two daughters that were large enough to be rented out by any family that would acquire the property.

 The Grassellis brought a brownstone fireplace, oak panels for the billiard room, and a gilt mirror from their home on East Sixth and St. Clair.

 Stanley and Rita Roediger acquired the home on December 7, 1950.
 The family wanted a bigger house and a shorter commute to the downtown headquarters of Mr. Roediger’s construction firm.

 Dr. Arthur and Patricia Steffee acquired the home on January 1, 1995.